adrien2p/medusa-plugin-starter-ts/README.md

 Those services will be automatically added to the medusa container and will be available in any other service through the constructor injection.

+## Loaders

+Those will be applied during the loading and allow you to register custom components to the container to be accessible later on.

 # Deployment